NBISweden/workshop-reproducible-research/docs/git.md

     You always need to specify `git push origin main` by default, but you can circumvent this by telling git that you always want to push to `origin/main` when you're on your local `main` branch.
-To do this, use the command `git branch --set-upstream-to origin main`.
+To do this, use the command `git branch --set-upstream-to origin/main`.
 Another way to achieve the same effect is use the `--set-upstream` flag for the very first push.